-How to choose the right managed IT provider for your business
+How to choose the right managed office IT support provider for your business

-When evaluating providers, be proactive about asking how they can accommodate your company’s hiring plans, office relocations or build-outs, and remote workers.
+When evaluating office IT support providers, be proactive about asking how they can accommodate your company’s hiring plans, office relocations or build-outs, and remote workers.
 Before signing a contract, conduct an office walk through with your potential service provider so they understand your space and needs.

 Typically, providers charge for managed IT on a per person, per month model.
 Other pricing options are also available—for example, smaller companies who don’t have consistent IT needs may opt for month-to-month support instead.
 If you’re not sure which model is best for your business, Managed by Q offers a free IT consultation with one of our workplace experts.